Kevin Richardson (zookeeper)

-Kevin Rene Richardson (born 8 October 1974), known as "The Lion Whisperer", is a South African YouTube personality, wildlife conservationist and self-taught sanctuary owner who works with African lions, black leopards, spotted hyenas and striped hyenas.
+Kevin Rene Richardson (born 8 October 1974), known as "The Lion Whisperer", is a South African YouTube personality, wildlife conservationist and self-taught sanctuary owner who works with lions, black leopards, spotted hyenas and striped hyenas.

 Early life

 Kevin Richardson was born in the Nightingale Clinic in Johannesburg, South Africa, on the 8th of October, 1974.
 He spent his childhood in the neighbourhood of Orange Grove.
 His mother, Patricia, worked for Barclays Bank and was also born in South Africa.
 Richardson's father, who worked for a pharmaceutical company, was born in the United Kingdom and moved to South Africa from Reading, Berkshire.
 Kevin Richardson is the youngest of four children: he has an older brother and two sisters who are twins.

 His father died when Richardson was thirteen years old.
 When he was about sixteen, he met Stan Schmidt and began his career as a "self-taught behaviourist."

 Career

 Richardson went to college and studied zoology, but quit following two years of repetitive lessons on marine biology instead of mammals.
 As an adult, Richardson believed that he would never have a career working with animals and that it would remain a hobby of his.
 He started taking courses in physiology and anatomy in college and started a career in exercise physiology and became an exercise physiologist.
 When he was twenty-three, he had the opportunity to work as a handler and cared for two six-month-old lion cubs, Tau and Napoleon which he later rescued.
 His early years took place at the Lion Park near the outskirts of his home in Johannesburg.
 He still runs with the now full grown cubs in the wild.
 The facility owner, Rodney Fuhr, started him off with a part-time job at the Lion Park.

 Richardson and his team work with animals for the commercial filming industry and make documentaries to generate income to fund the facility.
 They also have a volunteer programme which generates income, and volunteers who help to run the sanctuary.